 Taking the time to answer these questions should lead to a variety of topics that can help you tell your story, hook your audience and build community.

 Do not underestimate the value of content for and about your own employee base, especially if you are a large company.
 Case in point: The 3Mer magazine.

-Our employee communications work for 3M highlights company news through an employee lens.
-We share stories of innovation, collaboration, philanthropy and impact—among other topics—from real voices doing the work.
+Our employee communications work for 3M highlighted company news through an employee lens.
+We shared stories of innovation, collaboration, philanthropy and impact—among other topics—from real voices doing the work.

-This print publication’s success emphasizes the power of storytelling and that authenticity is worth striving for on your owned and social channels.
-After all, authenticity is key to connecting with your audience—a sentiment we’ve heard directly from readers.
+This print publication emphasized the power of storytelling and that authenticity is worth striving for on your owned and social channels.
+After all, authenticity is key to connecting with your audience—a sentiment we heard directly from readers.